 Student & Family Support Services

-Comprehensive medical care services are available to you as a student at SIU, including preventive medicine, mental health counseling, physical therapy, eye care, emergency dental care, and a full service pharmacy, all at the SIUC Student Health Center.
-For emergency and after hour care, check out these resources, and these for additional resources in the community.
+Comprehensive medical care services are available to you as a student at SIU, including preventive medicine, mental health counseling, physical therapy, eye care, emergency dental care, and a full-service pharmacy, all at the SIU Student Health Center.
+For emergency and after hour care, check out this resource, and this resource as well.

 Eating smart, getting enough rest and physical exercise, and taking other steps to manage your stress level is important while you are in law school.
 For assistance with stress management, nutrition, fitness, and other steps that you can take to maintain or develop a healthy lifestyle, visit the SIUC Wellness Center.

 LawLifeline.org is a resource for law students providing information about a wide range of emotional health issues, including anxiety, depression and stress.
 It also offers an anonymous, confidential web-based resource center allowing students to search for information and learn how to go about seeking help if they need it.

 LawLifeline content covers a wide-range of emotional health topics relevant for law students in their daily lives.
 In addition, the site features a Self Evaluator, a confidential mental health screening tool created in collaboration with Duke University to assess the issues for which a student may need to seek help.
 LawLifeline is a project of The Jed Foundation, the nation's leading organization working to promote emotional health and prevent suicide among college students, and The Dave Nee Foundation, which works to fight depression and prevent suicide among law students.

 Academic and programmatic support services are available for students with either permanent or temporary disabilities through Disability Support Service.
 Admitted students with a disability who seek an accommodation from the School of Law should immediately contact DSS and inform the Associate Dean for Academic Affairs.
 More information here.